 Jon Olson, President

 As a manager in the MnSCU system for 20+ years, Jon worked with hundreds of Minnesota companies, helping them grow through training, organizational development and strategic improvement.
 This big-picture understanding of business operations lends itself to the work of the board.
 Jon is most passionate about local, sustainable food production and its positive impact on the health and well being of consumers and the environment.
-He sits on the board’s Executive, Finance and Governance Committee.
+He sits on the board’s Executive and Finance Committees.

 Mia Taney, Vice President

 Mia is a Strategic Planner and Business Process Improvement Consultant.
 She designs and leads strategic planning efforts for health care executives.
 In addition, she educates and coaches leaders, front line staff and teams in Lean, continuous improvement and problem solving.
 She received the 2011 Julie Belle White-Newman Leadership Award for Outstanding Research at St. Catherine University where she received a master of organizational leadership degree.
 Her thesis research focused on strategic planning best practices for local, sustainable food businesses.
 Mia is passionate about sustainability, cooking and gardening.
 She also serves on the Board of Directors for Metropolitan State University Alumni Board.
 Mia sits on the board’s Executive Committee.